 Well, I mean, how do we get to the bottom of it?

-Otherwise there may be backups somewhere in NSA that even NSA doesn't know about, and they could get it from there.
+Otherwise, there may be backups somewhere in NSA that even NSA doesn't know about, and they could get it from there.

-I mean, it's just not it doesn't pass the smell test, Philippine, and then you hear about the secret FBI society meeting after Trump is elected because they didn't expect this to happen.
+And then you hear about the secret FBI society meeting after Trump is elected because they didn't expect this to happen?

-You're right, because uh just the admission that they lost the information, don't they realize how compromised, how incompetent they make themselves look to the American public?
+You're right, because just the admission that they lost the information, don't they realize how compromised, how incompetent they make themselves look to the American public?

-We just got notified for the third time, Sean, that it was hacked.
+Our secret clearance information, we just got notified for the third time, Sean, that it was hacked.

 I've said this for the longest time.

-He's now in his forties.
+He's now in his 40s.

-You know, if if you at some point it's got to be shame on you, shame on you, but at some point, now that you know all these people are doing this, when does it become shame on me for allowing them to get through?
+But at some point, now that you know all these people are doing this, when does it become shame on me for allowing them to get through?

-Well, we've come up to the breach, we've come up to the abyss, and Congress needs to go forward and not shrink back from it.
+We've come up to the abyss, and Congress needs to go forward and not shrink back from it.

 And why did they do that?

-They were doing trying to do the same thing to me as they did to General Flynn, find some point where I contradicted my testimony and then hammer me into the ground with it.
+Find some point where I contradicted my testimony and then hammer me into the ground with it.

 I mean, these are unbelievable times.